Markbnj/fluentd-tail-test/README.md

 CAadvisor and prometheus are not really profiling tools.
 In a production setup you'd be unlikely to be able to scrape often enough to capture data at a useful resolution for profiling.
 For the purpose of this test it works fine for a couple of reasons: 1) fluentd and the target are on the same network (i.e. connected to the same bridge), so the i/o portion of the scrape is about as fast as it gets, and overall it takes about .1s to scrape cadvisor; 2) I'm generating a constant load for a given period of time, and all I'm really interested in is the average cpu/memory use over that period; and lastly 3) it makes pretty nice graphs.

+By default I'm scraping fluentd and cadvisor every 5s, and using a 30s range on the dashboard rate queries.
+You can mess with those figures in [prometheus.yml](https://github.com/Markbnj/fluentd-tail-test/blob/master/conf/prometheus.yml) and [fluentd-monitor.json](https://github.com/Markbnj/fluentd-tail-test/blob/master/grafana/dashboards/fluentd-monitor.json).

 ## Use

 ```